 Tip #02: Make a list of what you're looking for in your co-host!

 Tip #03: Create a shortlist and then narrow down the potential candidates.
 For Example, do they have social media followers that will grow your audience?
 Do their skills complement yours?
+To find emails and phone numbers of your prospects, use a contact search engine.
+This will allow you to easily find the contact information for the people you are considering working with.

 Tip #04: Meet with them and see if they are interested in being a part of the show.